How to Get Help

 If you have questions about the legal clinic or are unsure of what to bring, please give us a call in advance to discuss.

-Saturday Legal Clinic Dates – April 2024
+Next Saturday Walk-in Legal Clinic Dates

 Who we can help